garrettds11/ScrapeWeb/README.md

 ![ScrapeWeb Logo](scrapeweb.png)

 **ScrapeWeb** is a GUI-based web scraper built with Electron and Puppeteer for Windows.
-It allows you to extract blog post titles and URLs using custom CSS selectors, then save the results in `.json`, `.md`, or both formats.
+It allows you to extract blog post titles and URLs using custom CSS selectors, then save the results in `.json`, `.md`, `.html`, or `.csv` formats.

 ---